 Should be typed on separate sheets of paper.
 Only MS word table format should be used for preparing tables.
 Tables should be numbered consecutively in Arabic numerals and bear a brief title in capital letters normal face.
 Units of measurement should be abbreviated and placed below the column headings.
 It is essential that all tables have legends, which explain the contents of the table.
 Tables should not be very large that they run more than one A4 sized page.

 Should be on separate pages in JPEG format but not inserted within the text.
 Figures should be numbered consecutively in Arabic numerals and bear a brief title in lower case bold face letters below the figure.
 Graphs and bar graphs should preferably be prepared using Microsoft Excel and submitted as Excel graph pasted in Word.
 As far as possible, please avoid diagrams made on white drawing paper, cellophane sheet or tracing paper with hand written captions or titles.
 In case of photomicrographs, magnification should be mentioned either directly on them or in the legend.
 Symbols, arrows or letters used in photomicrographs should contrast with the background.

-Only on acceptance of the manuscript after peer review, authors will require to pay processing, evaluation, editor’s peer reviewing fee and prints charges, for which a mail regarding payment details and mode of payment will be communicated to the authors by editor-in-chief of the Journal.
-Waiver policy is not applicable.
-Author(s) will be entitled to one copy of the printed journal with free of charge i.e. one printed copy is provided against one article.
-Authors can also get additional copies of the printed journal by paying each copy additional charges.
+Only on acceptance of the manuscript after peer review, authors will require to pay web maintenance, evaluation and editor’s peer reviewing fee for which a mail regarding payment details and mode of payment will be communicated to the authors by editor-in-chief of the Journal.
+Currently no waiver policy exist.